Skip to main content

-Intermenstrual and Postcoital Bleeding
+Intermenstrual and postcoital bleeding

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Periods and Period Problems article more useful, or one of our other health articles.
+You may find one of our health articles more useful.

 Intermenstrual bleeding (IMB) refers to vaginal bleeding (other than postcoital) at any time during the menstrual cycle other than during normal menstruation.
 It can sometimes be difficult to differentiate true IMB bleeding from metrorrhagia (irregularly frequent periods).